neopkr/DownloaderCpp/README.md

  Easy, useful and fast.
  >Note 0: If you're Desktop Name contains an space (Example: Neopkr PC, PC Neopkr) the bat file couldn't open the file!

  >Note 1: Maybe you can making a big question if your review the code, "Why you don't use fopen()? why you use bat files?".
-Fast answer: I don't have any idea how give a permissions, if i put the path, the fopen_s() recieve an error from the path: C: permission denied.
+Fast answer: I don't have any idea how give a permissions, if i put the path, the fopen_s() recieve an error from the path: C: permission denied, there is a file where i try it [OpenArchive.h](https://github.com/neopkr/DownloaderCpp/blob/main/OpenArchive.h) you can try and test.
 Then i remember the bat files and yeah, just that xD.

  >Note 2: Is a good idea add IDE's too?
 (Example: Eclipse, NetBeans, Sublime Text 3, etc).
  ## How to use / Introduction